 Help from Congress: The ‘Wireless Tax Fairness Act’

-The good news is there’s help on the way.
-Representatives Zoe Lofgren (D-CA) and Trent Franks (R-AZ) in the House of Representatives and Senators Ron Wyden (D-OR) and Pat Toomey (R-PA) reintroduced the ‘Wireless Tax Fairness Act’ (H.R.
+Last Congress, Representatives Zoe Lofgren (D-CA) and Trent Franks (R-AZ) in the House of Representatives and Senators Ron Wyden (D-OR) and Pat Toomey (R-PA) introduced the ‘Wireless Tax Fairness Act’ (H.R.
 2309 / S. 1235) which would put a freeze on any new discriminatory state or local wireless taxes and fees for five years.

 What the ‘Wireless Tax Fairness Act’ Does